AlvaroSMoreno/Transpay/README.md

 The Transpay team sends you greetings, and wishes you the best in this ongoing health situation.

 Together we are stronger.

+# INSTRUCTIONS

+In order to run this project you need the following: (npm init)

+1) run node server 3000
+2) Open browser: localhost:3000/
+3) Login/register
+4) (This project uses mysql: tested phpmyadmin)
+5) You need accounts: Stripe and (for testing purposes) we used MailTrap (is better if you use it in order to avoid being emailed in your personal account)
+6) Work in progress in the inbox section (cancel and download)
+7) We have a Reader for the QRCodes (reader.html), you can test it with the example image in test or with the QrCodes generated.